-Q. Which are the eight eastern counties, with their chief towns?
+Q. Which are the eight eastern counties with their chief towns.

 A. Lincolnshire, Lincoln.

-Huntingdon.
-Huntingdonshire, Cambridgeshire, Cambridge.
-Norwich.
-Norfolk, Ipswich.
-Suffolk.
-Chelmsford.
-Essex, Hertfordshire, Hertford.
-London.
-Middlesex,
+Huntingdonshire, Huntingdon.

+Cambridgeshire, Cambridge.

+Norfolk, Norwich.

+Suffolk. lpswich.

+Essex, Chelmsford.

+Hertfordshire, Hertford.

+Middleaex, London.

 Q. Which are the three south-eastern counties, with their chief towns?